microsoft/language-server-protocol/_specifications/specification-3-16.md

 The code action request is sent from the client to the server to compute commands for a given text document and range.
 These commands are typically code fixes to either fix problems or to beautify/refactor code.
 The result of a `textDocument/codeAction` request is an array of `Command` literals which are typically presented in the user interface.
 To ensure that a server is useful in many clients the commands specified in a code actions should be handled by the server and not by the client (see `workspace/executeCommand` and `ServerCapabilities.executeCommandProvider`).
 If the client supports providing edits with a code action then that mode should be used.

 Since 3.16.0 a client can offer a server to delay the computation of code action properties during a 'textDocument/codeAction' request in case they are expensive to compute (for example the `edit` property).
 Clients signal this through the `codeAction.resolveSupport` capability which list all properties a client can resolve lazily.
 The server capability `codeActionProvider.resolveSupport` signals that a server will offer a `codeAction/resolve` route.
+To help servers to uniquely identify a code action in the resolve request a code action literal can optional carry a data property.
+This is also guarded by an additional client capability `codeAction.dataSupport`.
+In general a client should offer data support if it offers resolve support.

 > *Since version 3.8.0:* support for CodeAction literals to enable the following scenarios: